Beatrice Larkin

 Sustainability & Production

-Beatrice has carefully considered the journey her woven textiles take.
-She works with British mills and her textiles are designed and made in the UK.
-She uses wool, which is one of the most sustainable, renewable fibres.
-And quality matters.
-Her products are beautiful heirloom pieces, made to last and be enjoyed for many years to come.
-Beatrice has been looking into working with recycled cotton to produce a fabric more suitable for upholstery.
+Beatrice Larkin uses wool, which is one of the most sustainable, renewable fibres.
+Beatrice has also been looking into working with recycled cotton to produce a fabric more suitable for upholstery.

-And here’s a visual tour of Beatrice’s design process and creative world…
+A visual tour of Beatrice’s design process…

 When I tell people I’m a weaver or woven textile designer, they sometimes say, oh, that’s pretty niche.
 That can’t be that popular these days.
 And you just think, well, you know, every fabric you wear, sit on, that’s all around you is either knitted or woven and someone’s got to design it.